hajin-park/based-math-game/augment.md

 - `Usage.tsx` - How to Play guide
   - Comprehensive guide covering all game features
   - Game Basics: Explanation of the 4 number bases with visual examples
-  - Singleplayer Mode: Official game modes and Playground customization
+  - Singleplayer Mode: Official game modes and inline Playground customization
-  - Multiplayer Mode: Creating/joining rooms and real-time competition
+  - Multiplayer Mode: Creating/joining rooms with custom settings and real-time competition
-  - During the Quiz: Answer mechanics, scoring system, and on-screen info
+  - During the Quiz: Answer mechanics, scoring system, and on-screen info (MM:SS timer + score with visual feedback)
   - Progress Tracking: Stats page and leaderboards explanation
   - Quick Tips: 6 actionable tips for improvement
   - Call-to-action section with links to Tutorials, Singleplayer, and Multiplayer
   - Minimal design with informative visual elements (color-coded bases, example displays)
   - Guest user notice about stat limitations
+  - No combo multiplier display (removed as it doesn't align with auto-validation)
 - `Tutorials.tsx` - Base conversion tutorials
+- `Settings.tsx` - DEPRECATED redirect page (redirects to /singleplayer for backward compatibility)
   - 4 tabs: Binary (Base 2), Octal (Base 8), Decimal (Base 10), Hexadecimal (Base 16)
   - Each tab has consistent minimal structure:
     - "How It Works" section with brief explanation and one example